TouK/nussknacker-batch-example/README.md

 # Nussknacker Batch Example

-[//]: # (TODO: Update blog post link after its uploaded) This is a demo for upcoming Batch mode in Nussknacker.
-It is an interactive part of [this blog post](https://nussknacker.io/blog/name-of-blog/).
+This is a demo for upcoming Batch mode in Nussknacker.
+It is an interactive part of [this blog post](https://nussknacker.io/blog/batch-processing-on-apache-flink/).

 ## Installation
 1. Make sure you have installed required dependencies: